-1. Name:
+Name:

-2. State Campus Director:
+State Campus Director:

-3. Courses Applying for:
+Courses Applying for:

-4. Name and Title of Reference:
+Name and Title of Reference:

-TO BE COMPLETED BY THE REFERENCE PERSON

-1. Length of time you have know the applicant
+1. BE COMPLETED BY THE REFERENCE PERSON Length of time you have know the applicant

 2. Your professional association with the applicant

-2. Very larger ledge of the counting of the character of

 3. Your knowledge of the applicant's ability to teach the above course(s)

 4. Your evaluation of the applicant's effectiveness as a teacher.

-5. Personal qualities and characteristics that, in your opinion, make the applicant

-well suited for this assignment.
+5. Personal qualities and characteristics that, in your opinion, make well suited for this assignment. the applicant

 Signature of Reference Person Date

 Address